NicolaDM/MAPLE/README.md

 ### Branch support

 MAPLE can estimate branch support with a new pandemic-scale approach (SPRTA, manuscript in prep.) using option --SPRTA.
+MAPLE will then approximate the posterior probabilities of branches in the tree with positive length.
+Note that these are not intended as the posterior brobabilities of clades, but rather the posterior probabilities of branches intended as placements of ancestral genomes, which often can be interpreted as a support for the inferred genome evolution history.
+For example, MAPLE will also assign support values to terminal branches of the tree - these are interpreted as placement probabilities for the considered genome sequences.

+An advantage of the SPRTA approach in MAPLE is that its output can be interpreted as a phylogenetic network: for each tree branch we not only define a support score, but also a list of alternative placements for that branch (other branches in the tree where the considered ancestral genome might have evolved from), each with its own estimated support probability.
+This network-like output can be obtained with option --networkOutput , for example:

+    pypy3 MAPLEv0.6.8.py --input inputMapleFile.txt --output MAPLE_outputFile --SPRTA --networkOutput

+Please note however that SPRTA is not compatible with parallelization, that is, it can so far only be run sequentially, it is not therefore possible to use options --SPRTA and --numCores in the same MAPLE run.

 ### Robinson-Foulds distance calculation